“Soft skills” is one of those terms that you usually only ever hear when talking about job-hunting and resumes.

 Of course, our experiences from childhood onward also help us develop certain soft skills more than others.
 But that’s part of what makes humanity so interesting—everyone has their own unique set of soft skills.

 There’s no real way to “rank” a list of soft skills.
 Every soft skill you can imagine can be incredibly useful, depending on the time and place.

 But below, you’ll find a list of 8 soft skills that are definitely contenders for the most useful, both for landing awesome jobs and improving your own life.
 I’ve also included plenty of additional resources, if you happen upon a soft skill you need to improve.

 Effective communication may be the most important soft skill there is.
 In fact, most of the other skills on this list are dependent on your ability to express your own thoughts and actively listen to and observe others.

 When it comes to the workplace, it’s almost impossible to think of jobs or roles where effective communication isn’t a vital skill.
 Everything from interacting with customers to giving presentations to negotiating a salary has to do with communication.

 Learning effective communication requires practice and there are some excellent resources out there if you want to work on this soft skill.
-Check out this video from career coach Linda Raynier.
+Here are a few you can start with:

 2. Be open-minded and compassionate

-This is why being open-minded is such a valuable trait in and out of the workplace.
+This is why being open-minded is a valuable soft skill in and out of the workplace.
 While it’s important to have convictions and morals, if you are unwilling to change your mind or look at certain problems through the eyes of someone else, you’re going to be very limited in what you can achieve.